0xCAFEDECAF/VanLiveConnect/README.md

 ### Android Connected to Both Wi-Fi and Mobile Data Simultaneously

+Ideally, we would like all the Android apps to be able to connect to the Internet via mobile data, while at the same time the Android client device is showing the vehicle data as coming in via the (non-Internet) "PSA display AP" Wi-Fi connection

-Android does not like a Wi-Fi connection that does not have an Internet connection.
+However, Android does not like a Wi-Fi connection that does not have an Internet connection.
+By default, it will not use it.

+We would like to convince Android that it can use the Wi-Fi connection for the "PSA display AP", and the mobile data connection for access to the Internet.
+To achieve that, we need to do a couple of things:

+#### Setup

+**Step 1.**

 When connecting to the Wi-Fi access point as offered by the ESP, your android device will present a system notification "PSA display AP has no Internet connection.
 Tap for options.", similar to this: